elasticio/elasticio.github.io/content/_components/google-pubsub/index.md

 PubSub component authentication works with
-[Google IAM Service Accounts](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) and two-legged OAuth, in order to authenticate your component you would need to create a new Service Account on [Service Accounts Page](https://console.developers.google.com/permissions/serviceaccounts) of your project and download the JSON file with the private key.
+[Google IAM Service Accounts](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) and two-legged OAuth, to authenticate your component you would need to create a new Service Account on [Service Accounts Page](https://console.developers.google.com/permissions/serviceaccounts) of your project and download the JSON file with the private key.
  You would need ``client_email`` and ``private_key`` values on component authentication page (see [here](https://github.com/google/google-api-nodejs-client#using-jwt-service-tokens) for more information).

+> **Please Note** : authentication mechanism required access to the topics in your account to read and publish.
+> If your created service account had no read permission (to subscribe as trigger function) then verifications will fail.
+Save the credential without verification and use it for the publishing to the topics (as action function).

 ## Triggers

 ### Subscribe

-The Subscribe trigger receives a message from a Topic, emits it, and sends an acknowledgment to Pub/Sub.
+The Subscribe trigger receives a message from a Topic, emits it, and sends an acknowledgement to Pub/Sub.

 #### Configuration